Bail Bonds in Statesville North Carolina

 Once bail is set for the defendant, the full amount can either be paid to the court – a refund will be issued as soon as the court resolves the case, or a bail bondsman is hired.
 The bail bondsman will usually charge anywhere from zero to 15% of the total bail i.e. $1000.00 bail would equal $150.00 at 15%.

-The benefit to the defendant is they do not have to pay the full amount of bail set to get out of jail however they do not get the premium they paid to Bail Bondsman back.
+The benefit to the defendant is they do not have to pay the full amount for bail bonds in North Carolina to get out of jail however they do not get the premium they paid to the Bail Bondsman back.

 They will be under strict guidelines with the Bail Bondsman the most important one is making sure they show up to court.

 If the defendant does not show up for court, a warrant is issued for their arrest.
 The court also sends the Bail Bondsman a forfeiture notice letting the Bondsman know that they have a certain amount of time to return the defendant to jail or pay the full amount of the bond to the court.
 All Bail Bonds in Statesville, North Carolina follow these guidelines.